 We followed up with a layer of raspberry frosting.
 (I find it’s easier to pipe on and smooth the raspberry buttercream filling since we’re layering it on top of the ganache filling.)

 Repeat the steps for the second layer, and then finish with the top layer and a coat of raspberry buttercream!
-I used a small angled spatula to add wavy lines in my buttercream as I spun it on a turntable.

 For the Devil's Food Cake